You are here

 Biennially and before the end of March, a faculty representative from each department within the College shall be elected by secret balloting in each department at a regularly scheduled Faculty meeting at which a majority of the departmental members are in attendance.
 Normally a faculty member holding academic appointment in more than one department shall be considered a member of the department in which his/her salary is budgeted.
 No member of the faculty shall serve simultaneously on the University Faculty Senate and the Council of the College.

 Replacement of a Council member prior to the expiration of the normal two-year term shall be by secret balloting at a regularly scheduled Faculty meeting attended by a majority of departmental faculty members and shall be for the balance of the term remaining.

-The Dean and Associates and/or Assistant Deans shall be non-voting members and shall not hold office in the Council.
+The Dean and Associated and/or Assistant Deans shall be non-voting members and shall not hold office in the Council.

 Two students who are pursuing undergraduate majors in the College of Arts and Sciences can serve as non-voting representatives of undergraduate students on the Faculty Council.
 With the exception of voting, they shall have the same rights and privileges as other members of the Council.
 The term of service is one academic year, and the representatives shall be selected by the Student Government Association by April 15th for service during the following academic year.